pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/LocationPicker.md

-This control allows you to search and select the Location, also allows enter custom location.
+This control allows you to search and select the Location, also allows enter a custom location.

 ## How to use this control in your solutions